MinBZK/python-project-template/README.md

 * rename the python_project/ folder to your project name
 * change author and name in pyproject.toml
 * change labels in Dockerfile to appropriate values
+* Verify the License used
+* Change publiccode.yml to your needs